6 Tips on Avoiding Senior Citizen Fraud

 September 1, 2018

-One of the first things that may come to your mind when thinking why the elders have resulted to be the most endangered generation from scam artists’ attacks online or through other sources, is because they have lost their memories or they do not have any other obligation that is waiting for them at the end of the month.
+One of the first things that may come to your mind when thinking why the elders have resulted to be the most endangered generation from senior citizen fraud online is because they have lost their memories or they do not have any other obligation that is waiting for them at the end of the month.
 And this is true for most of them.

-However, we all know that those born on the 1930s, 1940s or 1950s have wonderfully been raised and educated on trust and being polite.
-Virtues these that, unfortunately, has started to fade away with the newer generations.
+However, we all know that those born in the 1930s, 1940s, or 1950s have wonderfully been raised and educated on trust and being polite.
+Virtues these that, unfortunately, have started to fade away with the newer generations.

 This type of education and personality they have been raised to carry with hardly leaves room to simply hang up the phone or say “no” even to a stranger offering them a service or “special offer”.